CryptoTools/kcryptotools/README.txt

 kcryptotools is a collection of python programs designed to connect to a crypto network, talk to peers, and gather information.
 It is designed to work with Bitcoin and any closely related forks.
 Curently it supports Bitcoin, Litecoin, and Dogecoin.

 It is not a full node, as it does not have any knowledge regarding the blockchain.
 Some of the code in protocol.py is taken from Caesure by Sam Rushing (https://github.com/samrushing/caesure).
-This software is a work in progress...
+This software is in alpha and should not be used for production.

-Coded with Python 2.7 and tested with Ubuntu 12.04
+Coded with Python 2.7 and tested with Ubuntu 12.04/14.04.
+No support for Python 3 yet.

 CURRENT FEATURES: